ManticoreProject/manticore/README.md

-- On lines 813--820, the discussion of "high number of segment-overflow events" between segmented and resizing stacks for `ack` and `quicksort` are supported by examining the `stackcache-access` values (subtracting by 2 for the fixed number of accesses related to runtime system initialization) in the following comparisons:
+- On lines 813--820, the discussion of "high number of segment-overflow events" for segmented stacks compared to resizing stacks for `ack` and `quicksort` are supported by examining the `stackcache-access` values (subtracting by 2 for the fixed number of accesses related to runtime system initialization) in the following comparisons:
     ```
     For 'ack':
     gcstats/seq-ack/seq-ack-segstack-mc-seq-DATE.json
-                         vs
+                    much higher than
     gcstats/seq-ack/seq-ack-resizestack-mc-seq-DATE.json

     For 'quicksort':
     gcstats/seq-quicksort/seq-quicksort-segstack-mc-seq-DATE.json
-                         vs
+                    much higher than
     gcstats/seq-quicksort/seq-quicksort-resizestack-mc-seq-DATE.json
     ```